tablexi/patternlab/README.md

 or add them to .gitignore.
 If you want the library to be available on your staging/production server, then you should commit them.

+### Deploy

+Add the following to your Capistrano 3 deployment files (`deploy.rb`, `stage.rb`, or `prod.rb` depending on where you what patternlab to be available):

+    require 'patternlab'
+    after 'deploy:publishing', 'patternlab:publish'

+This will run `rake patternlab:generate` on the server as part of the deployment process.
+For this to work, you must have PHP installed on the server.

+If you don't have PHP on the server, you can instead add

+    require 'patternlab'
+    after 'deploy:publishing', 'patternlab:publish_local'

+This will run the generation locally and use `rsync` to copy the files to the server. *This feature is experimental at this time.*

 ## Contributing

 1. Fork it